tmtsoftware/csw-prototype/ts/README.md

 Time Service
 =============

-This projects implements the CSW Time Service based on Java 8 java.time and Akka.
+This project implements the CSW Time Service based on Java 8 java.time and Akka.
 Time Service provides basic time access and a neutral API around the Akka scheduling routines.
 Accessing the time API does not require an actor, but the scheduling routines are assumed to be actors.
 The scheduling trait is TimeServiceScheduler.